Purity culture

-Purity culture was a movement in the 1990s within Christianity which emphasized sexual abstinence before marriage.
+Purity culture was a youth-focused movement starting in the 1990s within Christianity which emphasized sexual abstinence before marriage.

-Prominent in American Christian communities in the 1990s, purity culture emphasizes modest dress for women, strict gender roles, and discouragement of dating and masturbation (of women more than men), tying sexual behavior closely to spiritual identity and communal belonging.
-Practices like purity balls, virginity pledges, and purity rings reinforce these ideals, often fostering unhealthy expectations, emotional harm, and vulnerability to abuse.
-Though it faded in popularity after the 2000s, its influence persists both in the U.S. and abroad.
+Prominent in American Christian communities in the 1990s, purity culture emphasizes modest dress for women, strict gender roles, and discouragement of casual dating and masturbation, tying sexual behavior closely to spiritual identity and communal belonging.
+Practices like purity balls, virginity pledges, and purity rings reinforce these ideals.
+Though it faded in popularity after the 2000s, its influence persists both in the United States and abroad.

 Components

 Purity culture places a strong emphasis on abstinence from sexual intercourse before marriage.
 Women and girls are told to cover up and dress modestly to avoid arousing sexual urges in men and boys.
 Purity culture also emphasizes traditional gender roles.
-Dating is discouraged entirely to avoid premarital sex.
-Masturbation is discouraged more strongly for women than for men.
+Casual dating is discouraged entirely to avoid premarital sex.
 Purity cultures establish comprehensive moral systems in which sexual behavior is closely tied to spiritual identity, gender roles, and communal belonging.
-They can result in sexual violence that is characterised by the imposition of rigid and often unrealistic standards on individuals, often resulting in adverse physical, emotional and psychological consequences for those who do not conform to these expectations.
+They can result in sexual violence that is characterized by the imposition of rigid and often unrealistic standards on individuals, often resulting in adverse physical, emotional and psychological consequences for those who do not conform to these expectations.

+Abstinence pledges

+An abstinence pledge is when an adolescent promises not to have sex until marriage.
+This pledge is typically public.
+Abstinence pledges are also sometimes referred to as "virginity pledges", as they are pledging to keep their virginity until marriage.
+It is believed the abstinence pledges decrease the risk of pre-marital pregnancy.
+Girls who break their abstinence pledges have higher rates of human papillomavirus (HPV) and pre-marital pregnancies, as opposed to those who do not pledge.

+Even though purity culture as a whole has faded in popularity, it still exists, just as abstinence pledges still exist.
+As recently as 2017, it was reported that approximately 12% of young women pledge abstinence in the United States alone.